-English Church Architecture -
+English Church Architecture.

-CLAYTON, St. John the Baptist (SE 118 320) (September 2016)
+CLAYTON, St. John the Baptist (SE 118 320),

-(Bedrock: Carboniferous Westphalian Series, Elland Flags from the Lower Coal Measures)
+(Bedrock: Carboniferous Westphalian Series, Elland Flags from the Lower Coal Measures.)

-“is remarkable for what the Vicar, in his address, calls ‘decent simplicity’.
+'is remarkable for what the Vicar, in his address, calls ‘decent simplicity’.
 It is a village church, devoid of ornamental decorations, but of proportions which at once give it a character which cannot be mistaken.
-Considering the pecuniary means at the disposal of the architects, for the supply of the required amount of accommodation, it speaks no little for their judgment and taste in the design of a building which contains all the elements of architectural propriety, combined with the most rigid attention to economy.”
+Considering the pecuniary means at the disposal of the architects, for the supply of the required amount of accommodation, it speaks no little for their judgment and taste in the design of a building which contains all the elements of architectural propriety, combined with the most rigid attention to economy'.

-St. John the Baptist's, Clayton, completed in 1850, is one of the more than six hundred "Commissioners Churches", so-called such for having been part-funded by the Ecclesiastical Commissioners after the Government allocated one million pounds in 1818 and a further half a million in 1824, towards the provision of "additional churches in populous places" (Church Building Act, 58 George III).
-Since the whole purpose of the grants was to kick-start the erection of as many new churches as possible within the available budget, it was natural that preference would often be shown towards parishes able to contribute a significant amount themselves, and unsurprising that many of them would be characterised by flimsy construction, a complete lack or ornament and, in the worst cases, the rapid onset of structural problems, but better architects produced happier results than lesser men, of course, as illustrated by the Scott and Moffat partnership's very successful Holy Trinity, Halstead (Essex), built in the same year as the present church.
+St. John the Baptist's, Clayton, was to become one of the more than six hundred 'Commissioners Churches', so-called for having been part-funded by the Ecclesiastical Commissioners after the Government allocated one million pounds in 1818 and a further half a million in 1824, towards the provision of 'additional churches in populous places' (Church Building Act, 58 George III).
+Since the whole purpose of the grants awarded under the scheme was to kick-start the erection of as many new churches as possible within the limited available budget, it was natural that preference would often be shown towards parishes able to contribute a significant amount themselves, and unsurprising that many of them would be characterised by flimsy construction, a complete lack or ornament and, in the worst cases, the rapid onset of structural problems, but better architects produced happier results of course, as illustrated, for example, by Scott and Moffat's very successful Holy Trinity church, Halstead (Essex), built in the same year as the present building.
 Holy Trinity, however, cost £4,690.15s.0d altogether, and had two less seats than St. John the Baptist's (the equivalent to £6.13s.5d per sitting).
-Here at Clayton, Thomas Healey (for there can be little doubt that it was chiefly he) designed a very solid, even handsome structure, comprising a W. tower, aisled nave, and chancel with shorter N. and S. chapels, for an absolutely paltry sum, and although its elaborate interior today is the result of the extensive adornments in coloured marbles undertaken by the pre-Raphaelite artist, Gaetano Meo, in 1913, at the expense of the local mill owner, Harrison Benn, yet even when the mind's eye has stripped all these away, we are left with a worthy and very "proper" church in the strict Victorian sense, that would have amply fulfilled contemporary expectations: the chancel is well developed, allowing for a suitably reverend separation of the altar from the congregation; the well-proportioned tower rising in three stages to battlements, announces any passing Nonconformist (then in the majority in much of the West Riding) that "This is none other than the House of God"; the fenestration throughout is simple but subtly and attractively varied, composed of linked pairs of trefoil-cusped lancets in the aisles, trilobes in arched splays in the nave clerestory, and geometrical tracery in the chancel E. wall and tower W. wall; and the very sturdy interior (shown below) features chunky five-bay nave arcades formed of octagonal piers with large octagonal capitals supporting double-flat-chamfered arches, a strong collar-braced nave roof with 'V"-struts above the collars, and a chancel roof framed in seven cants with scissor-bracing.
-It is all a massive advance on Mallinson's Holy Trinity, Queensbury, of 1843, just two miles up the hill to the west, and If this was the partners' new statement of intent, they could hardly have bettered it.
+Here at Clayton, Thomas Healey designed a very solid, even handsome structure, comprising a W. tower, aisled nave, and chancel with shorter N. and S. chapels, for an absolutely paltry sum, and although its elaborate interior today is the result of the extensive adornments in coloured marbles undertaken by the pre-Raphaelite artist, Gaetano Meo, in 1913, at the expense of the local mill owner, Harrison Benn, yet even when the mind's eye has stripped all these away, we are left with a worthy and ecclesiastically 'proper' church in the high Victorian sense, that would have amply fulfilled contemporary expectations: the chancel is well developed, allowing for a suitably reverend separation of the altar from the congregation; the well-proportioned tower rising in three stages to battlements, announces any passing Nonconformist (then in the majority in much of the West Riding) that 'This is none other than the House of God'; the fenestration throughout is simple but subtly and attractively varied, composed of linked pairs of trefoil-cusped lancets in the aisles, trilobes in arched splays in the nave clerestory, and geometrical tracery in the chancel E. wall and tower W. wall; and the very sturdy interior (shown below, viewed from the west) features chunky five-bay nave arcades formed of octagonal piers with large octagonal capitals supporting double-flat-chamfered arches, a strong collar-braced nave roof with 'V'-struts above the collars, and a chancel roof framed in seven cants with scissor-bracing.
+It was all a massive advance on Mallinson's Holy Trinity, Queensbury, of 1843, just two miles up the hill to the west, and if this could have been considered the partners' new statement of intent, they could hardly have bettered it.